FCC licensing for GMRS and LMR radios

 How do I apply for a GMRS License?

 You can register and apply online via the FCC’s Universal Licensing System or you can visit the FCC forms page and fill out forms 159, 605, and 1070Y.
 Then follow the instructions on the FCC website and send those forms to the right entities to get the ball rolling.
-I will say, this can be a very time-consuming and mind-numbing process, as dealing with bureaucracy tends to be.
-If you do not have a lot of prior radio experience, the latter can be a rather confusing process.
+This can be a time-consuming process so be ready to wade through those forms.

 How do I apply for an LMR License?